VinoSandy/React-Portfolio/README.md

 # React-Portfolio

 ## Description:
    React-Portfolio show case my skills, projects i have built and about me.
-The portfolio is built using React.The portfolio has the following details ,
+The portfolio is built using React and React-Router used for navigation.The portfolio has the following details ,
     * [ ]  Name
     * [ ] Links to my:
     * [ ] GitHub Profile